fstltna/getfiles/README.md

 # getfiles
 Tool to download all the files of the desired type from a web page

+First use CPAN to install these modules: File::Fetch; LWP::Simple; HTML::SimpleLinkExtor;

+# How to use it:

 1) CD into the directory you want the files to be saved to
 2) Run: